Axxiar/axxiar/README.md

 ### Hello there

-- 🇫🇷 I’m a young French developper
+- 🇫🇷 I am a French student passionate about computer science
-- 🌱 I’m currently learning Python, Javascript and NodeJs
+- 🌱 I’m currently learning Python, Javascript, NodeJs and a bit of C# with Unity

 <hr>